freeipa/freeipa/8-sudorule.rst

   [client]$ su -l alice
   Password:

   [alice@client]$ sudo id
   [sudo] password for alice:
   uid=0(root) gid=0(root) groups=0(root) context=unconfined_u:unconfined_r:unconfined_t:s0-s0:c0.c1023

 This time the action was allowed, and we can see from the output that ``alice`` indeed executed the ``id`` command as ``root``.

+**Note:** if the command is prevented there may be some stale cache entries.
+Move on with the workshop and try again in 5 minutes.

 Permitting ``bob`` to run web administration commands